tinacms/tina.io/content/docs/inline-blocks.md

 }
 ```

-This component should render `BlocksControls`, the UI for editing, deleting, or moving blocks and at least one _Block Field_.
-The image below shows `BlockTextarea`.
+Since it **renders in 'edit mode,'** this component should display `BlocksControls` and at least one _Block Field_. `BlocksControls` is the UI for editing, deleting, or moving blocks.
+A _Block Field_ is, at its most basic, an inline input field stripped of styling to blend in with the site.

 ![TinaCMS: Inline Block Controls](/img/inline-blocks/block-controls.png)

+The image above shows the _Textarea Block_ field in use.

 **Available Block Fields**: